DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-04-17-adding-new-guidance-pages-to-how-to-use-this-service.md

 ### Add and remove users

 In light of changing relationships due to ITT reforms, we wanted to make sure that users understood that they can now add and remove users themselves.
-We've provided a step-by-step guide on how to do it.
+We’ve provided a step-by-step guide on how to do it.

 ![Add and remove users](adding-and-removing-users.png)

 ### Change an accredited provider relationship

 If an accredited provider has not been reaccredited or if a training partner needs to form a new relationship, they will need to attach a different accredited provider to a course before can publish it.
-We've explained the process so that it is clear for users.
+We’ve explained the process so that it is clear for users.

 ![Change an accredited provider relationship](changing-an-accredited-provider-relationship.png)

 ### Roll over courses to a new recruitment cycle

 Rollover can be a confusing concept for some users.
-To help providers understand the process, we've outlined what rollover is, given a description of some commonly used terms and explained when rollover happens.
+To help providers understand the process, we’ve outlined what rollover is, given a description of some commonly used terms and explained when rollover happens.

 ![Roll over courses to a new recruitment cycle](rolling-over-courses.png)